Ignore Drift, Embrace Simplicity: Constrained Nonlinear Control through Driftless Approximation: Convergence and Boundedness Properties

 \begin{proof} {The proof follows from \cite{FM05}, where it is shown that the function $\frac{y}{e^y-1}$ maps positive values of $y$ uniquely to the interval $(0,1)$.
 Since the given equation can be written as $\frac{y}{e^y-1} = c_1$, it follows that a real, positive solution for $y$ exists if and only if $0 < c_1 < 1$, and this solution is unique.}

 \end{proof}

-We now present the main result of this paper, developing conditions on $t^*$ to ensure \eqref{eq:SetU} is satisfied and simultaneously providing an explicit bound on the quantity in \eqref{eq:NLSoln}. \begin{theorem}[Input Constraint and Boundedness] Assume $c_1 \coloneqq 2c\left\|g_{0}^{\dagger}\right\|_{\infty} < 1$, where $c$ is defined in Lemma \ref{lem:vn}.
-Further, assume that $t^*$ satisfies
+We now present the main result of this paper, developing conditions on $t^*$ to ensure \eqref{eq:SetU} is satisfied and simultaneously providing an explicit bound on the quantity in \eqref{eq:NLSoln}. \begin{theorem}[Input Constraint and Boundedness] Assume $c_1 \coloneqq 2c\left\|g_{0}^{\dagger}\right\|_{\infty} < 1$, where $c$ is defined in Lemma \ref{lem:vn}. {Then, input constraint \eqref{eq:SetU} is satisfied by the sequence of inputs \eqref{eq:un} if $t^*$ satisfies